blankoworld/makefly/doc/DEV.README.md

 Source files permit to generate each post.

 Source files extension is **.md** which means that they are **markdown files**.
-You can read more about this file format [markdown official website](http://daringfireball.net/projects/markdown/syntax/ "Markdown documentation").
+You can read more about this file format under the [markdown official website](http://daringfireball.net/projects/markdown/syntax/ "Markdown documentation").

 ## Main engine: The Makefile file